top of page

 • All you need for Fermented Salsa are fresh salsa (our recipe below) and sea

 salt.
-I use about one level teaspoon of sea salt for each pint of salsa.
+I use about one scant level teaspoon of sea salt for each cup of salsa.
 You

 need the salt to draw the moisture from the vegetables.